 - We incorporate African Studies across all subjects with the aim of emphasizing African culture, arts, economics and leadership.

 - We do a wide range of sporting and cultural extra-curricular activities to cater to the interests of our students.

-- The Lyndhurst campus offers Pre-school to Grade 4 and Grade 8 to 10 – excluding Grade 5, 6 and 7 are subject to 2020 enrolment numbers
+- This campus offers Pre-school to Grade 5 and Grade 8 to 11.
+Grade 6 and 7 are subject to 2020 enrolment numbers

 - Grade 9 and 10 applications are accepted, however, students are required to write an entrance exam for acceptance at both Lyndhurst and Fleurhof

-- The fees above exclude the e-learning levy of R110 per month
+- The fees above exclude the e-learning levy of R1100 per annum

 - Fees can be paid annually, bi-annually (half-yearly), once a term or monthly.